rayehizoba/instsport/README.md

 # Draggable Interaction

-A simple drag and drop interaction where draggable widgets connected with target widgets using a smooth line.
+A simple drag and drop interaction where draggable widgets are connected with target widgets using smooth neon lines.

+This effect is achieved by using a combination of `Draggable`, `DragTarget` and `CustomPaint`.

 <img src="/docs/20210604_234933.gif" alt="drag and drop interaction" style="min-width: 200px; max-width: 100%;">